There are more than 300 million people worldwide who have trouble seeing the world in color.

 The first thing to understand about color blindness is that it’s not a sex-linked trait.
 That is, men and women are equally likely to be affected by it.
 The most common type of color blindness, red-green blindness (sometimes called protanopia), is found in 8% of men and 0.5% of women.

-That said, there are some differences between how men and women experience the world around them due to their different hormone levels.
-For example, research has shown that women often rely on their sense of smell more than men do when navigating through unfamiliar environments.
+That said, men and women have different hormone levels.
+Due to this, they experience the world differently.
+For example, research has shown that women rely on their sense of smell more than men.
+They do this when navigating unfamiliar places.

 Color Blindness May Be More Common Among Women Than Previously Thought

-In addition to the fact that many people aren’t aware they have color blindness until they’re tested for it, there may also be a lot more colorblind people than we realize — especially among women.
+Also, many people aren’t aware they have color blindness until they’re tested for it.
+There may also be more colorblind people than we realize — especially among women.

 What race are most colorblind?